-What he doesn't see is how his race has influenced Obama's choices and tactics, at least until the time of his death.
+What Judt didn't see is how race has influenced Obama's choices and tactics, at least until the time of his death.
 There's not one mention of the fact in the book, and not one black American author in the index.
+His life here was in the university, not the streets, and that shows.
 I don't think dismissing it as "the race card" in this country works any better than it did in Europe.
-The fact that America's racists have learned to conceal and deny their prejudices doesn't mean they have gone away--not to anyone paying attention to our "foodstamp" President.
+The fact that American racists have learned to conceal and deny their prejudices doesn't mean they've gone away--not to anyone paying attention to our "foodstamp" President.

 What would Judt say if in fact Obama is re-elected with the plurality he has been lacking?
-He doesn't or didn't yet see it as a goal at the time of dictating the book.
+He didn't see it as a goal at the time of dictating the book.
 But I think it only would have been a matter of time.
 Here's the hint: